With more than 10 years experience as a Career Counselor, I assist a wide range of clients including:

 I am a Licensed Professional Counselor (LPC) in the state of Georgia.
 In Georgia, LPC’s are required to complete a master’s degree from an accredited college or university, receive supervised training, and pass the National Counselor Examination before being granted an LPC license.
 LPC’s are also required to complete Continuing Education hours on an ongoing basis to maintain their license.
 LPC’s are trained to work with a wide range of psychologically and emotionally based problems.
 Though I specialize in career counseling, I am aware of how problems such as depression, anxiety, ADD/ADHD, and others can complicate a person’s career planning.

-Having to maintain both the LPC and NCC credentials ensures that I stay current in the counseling field, that I maintain a high level of professional accountability, and that I follow a code of professional ethics that helps to protect the client’s rights.
+Having to maintain the LPC credential ensures that I stay current in the counseling field, that I maintain a high level of professional accountability, and that I follow a code of professional ethics that helps to protect the client’s rights.

 As a member of the National Career Development Association, and the Georgia Career Development Association, I find a number of educational and networking opportunities that help me to stay current on career issues.